currymike123/CS1/week1.md

 ---

 A <b>computer</b> is a machine that can be programmed to carry out sequences of arithmetic or logical operations (computation) automatically.
-(Wikipedia)

 ---